mattvick/slope-tech/Slope.md

 - What percentage of B2B businesses have an online checkout?
 - What percentage of B2B businesses' customers prefer to pay via an online checkout?
+- Could we initally target offline businesses
+  - Would there be a ny benefit in doing that?

+## Conclusions

+- Nothing is beyond my knowledge and experience or anything that I couldn't figure out
+- There are many moving parts
+- Would be too time-consuming for a single engineer to build all these parts
+- Likely best approach would be to raise investment and then build a team of engineers